 Petunia eyed her nephew coldly, ready to launch into him for taking so long to appear.
 But the sight of Harry's pale, strained face with its bruised and swollen cheek, courtesy of Vernon's parting punch, made her curb her tongue and instead, she just indicated with an abrupt movement of her head that he get on with cooking the breakfast.

-When he turned to leave the kitchen, Petunia broke off her conversation with her husband and spoke sharply to Harry.
-'I want your sheets washed today, so strip your bed.
+When Harry turned to leave the kitchen, Petunia broke off her conversation with her husband and spoke sharply to Harry.
+"I want your sheets washed today, so strip your bed.
 And I want that disgusting bird's cage cleaned out too.
-You can smell it down in the entrance hall, filthy creature that it is.'
+You can smell it down in the entrance hall, filthy creature that it is."

 If Harry had hoped that his uncle would forget to leave a list of chores for him that day, he was sadlydisappointed.
 Now that the basement was finally finished to Vernon's satisfaction, he had found plenty of jobs for Harry to do outside.
 When Harry had returned downstairs with his arms full of linen, Petunia had indicated the list on the door of the fridge.
 Harry read it and groaned.
 There was enough work here to keep him busy for at least a week, and he was sure Vernon intended him to do it in much less time than that.
 Even a week would have been pushing it in the physical condition that he was in at the moment.

 So, knowing he had no choice, Harry had started off by weeding the flower beds in the back yard, and was painfully turning the soil with the spade when Dudley finally made an appearance.
 Dudley, unlike Harry was allowed to sleep in as long as he liked, so Harry rarely saw him before midday; a circumstance that Harry could not mourn.
-As it was now only eleven fifteen when the gargantuan boy lumbered across the lawn towards Harry, a great stack of toast balanced on one hand and the other stuffing a slice in his mouth, Harry raised his eyebrows in surprise, then winced when his cheek objected to even that movement.
+As it was now only eleven-fifteen when the gargantuan boy lumbered across the lawn towards Harry, a great stack of toast balanced on one hand and the other stuffing a slice in his mouth, Harry raised his eyebrows in surprise, then winced when his cheek objected to even that movement.
 He continued doggedly with his task, the sun beating down on his unprotected head and neck.

-'Put a bit of backbone into it, Potter.'
+"Put a bit of backbone into it, Potter."
 Harry could only understand the sneering words, even though they were spoken through a mouth bulging with toast, because he had become something of an expert at translating Dudley's unique language, as his cousin's mouth was usually packed to exploding point.
 He made a show of wiping soggy toast crumbs off his face, but Dudley just laughed and held the stack out and waved it under Harry's sunburnt nose.

 He was lying there gasping and trying to get his breath back when Aunt Petunia stood over him and informed him that if he was so blasé about wasting perfectly good food, he could go without lunch.

 As Harry had had no desire for food for at least two weeks, he was not particularly fussed by this edict, but by two-thirty that afternoon when he was working in the front garden, he was sorry for his rash actions that morning, as no lunch also meant nothing to drink.
 And he was extremely thirsty.
 He couldn't even sneak into the house to get a drink as Aunt Petunia had gone out and locked all the doors, telling him that she would be back in a couple of hours.

 Harry didn't know how long he had been weeding, but when he stood to empty the bucket of weeds into the green waste bin, a wave of dizziness assailed him.
-To steady himself, he grabbed hold of the fence that divided the Dursley property from number 6 and leaned his head on his outstretched arms.
+To steady himself, he grabbed hold of the fence that divided the Dursley property from number 6 and lowered his head to rest on his outstretched arms.
 He did not see the canary yellow Volkswagen putter into the driveway of number 6; he was too busy trying to stop himself from passing out.

-'Are you all right?'
+"Are you all right?"